Mosquito Control Program

 - Remove old tires or drill drainage holes in tires used for playground equipment.

-- Check your yard for all types of containers that can hold water - store them inside or turn them upside down when not in use.
-Examples are flowerpots, wading pools, canoes and small boats, pet food and water dishes, wheelbarrows, etc.
+- Check your yard for all types of containers that can hold water – store them inside or turn them upside down when not in use.
+Examples are flowerpots, wading pools, canoes and small boats, pet food and water dishes and wheelbarrows.

-- Check for trapped water in plastic or canvas tarps used to cover boats, pools, etc. Arrange the tarp to drain the water.
+- Check for trapped water in plastic or canvas tarps used to cover boat and pools.
+Arrange the tarp to drain the water.
 Pump out boat bilge.

 - Replace water in birdbaths and in the bottom of plant holders at least twice a week.

 - Flush livestock water troughs twice a week.